louiss0/slim-route-registry/README.md

    ```

-- It returns Middleware Manipulator which is a class that allows you to add middleware to the group
+- It returns MiddlewareRegistrar which is a class that allows you to add middleware to the group
     ```php

         RouteRegistry::group(
             string $path ,
-            Closure $closure ): MiddlewareRegistry
+            Closure $closure ): MiddlewareRegistrar

         RouteRegistry::group(